jonasvandervennet/voltorb-flip/README.md

 <img src="docs/board_limited_information.png" alt="This grid layour does not seem to contain very much information at first glance." width="49%"/><img src="docs/useful_hint_vtbf.png" alt="The solver reveals every useful card to flip immediately." width="49%"/>

 This grid layour does not seem to contain very much information at first glance.
 However, the solver can immediately reveal every card required to beat the level.

+## Usage

+To use this, simply open op your favourite Nintendo DS emulator (like Desmume), start a SoulSilver playthrough and get to Goldenrod City.
+The application will be able to read the game data as long as the small screen where the game is played is visible on any one of your monitors and you click the 'START' button.

+Have fun!